 Penn’s Computer Numerically Controlled (CNC) gears utilize an extremely precise, computer-controlled milling process in their production.
 CNC cut gears are more consistently accurate than those produced by casting or forging techniques.
 In addition, cut gears also tend to be stronger due to the use of more advanced metals or alloys.

-IPX 5 SEALING
+IPX 5 Sealing

+The entire Spinfisher range features Penn’s IPX5 seal system on all potential water ingress points.
+The international IPX standards system defines how water-resistant devices are with grading levels from IPX0 to IPX 8.
 The IPX 5 rating on the Spinfisher VI reels means they will effectively resist high-velocity spray and momentary immersion.
 Essentially what that means is you could fish in the salt spray and wade through the surf all day.
 And, when you’re done, you could hose the reel down without any water or sand having got into its innards.

 The Penn HT-100 carbon fiber drag system has a long track record of exceptional performance.
 It’s the system used in Penn’s flagship Slammer models and lends the Spinfisher series the same smooth, powerful drag control.
 In addition, the 6500 has one of the highest maximum drag ratings in its class.